 At the head of these houses is The Pastoral Leader who is the primary point of contact for support of students and families.

 Students are in the same House and Pastoral Care Group while they are at Chisholm.
-The five Houses are:
+The six Houses are:

 Flynn – named after the founder of the Royal Flying Doctor Service, John Flynn